Rocky Mountain spotted fever is a bacterial infection passed to

 complications, such as shock and kidney failure, if it is not treated promptly.

-Initial symptoms usually start an average of 7 days after the tick bite and
+Initial symptoms usually start about 2 to 14 days after the tick bite and

 and nausea and vomiting.